 On 19 June 2018, I finally discover that a lot of people buy Waves plugins from Plugin Discounts which offers some of the best deals on the planet.
 I take the decision to always use such websites in the future and to only buy plugins if they are less or equal to $29 each.
 Here is what I finally bought today:

 I got the Waves WLM Plus Loudness Meter at $24.36 (94% discount, which is amazing!), the Waves Dorrough Stereo Meter at $32.76 (which is more than $29 I know but which I had to get in my first Waves purchase ever because I am so reliant on it when mixing, 84% discount) and the Waves H-Series consisting of H-Reverb, H-Delay, H-EQ and H-Comp.
-The bundle cost me $72.07 which means that each individual plugin is less then $29 and the discount is a staggering 92%.
+The bundle cost me $72.07 which means that each individual plugin is less than $29 and the discount is a staggering 92%.
 In total, I paid $129.19 (Rs 4515.45) for 6 plugins.

 What remains now is the L2 Ultramaximizer which I use on my main bus to make sure that there is no clipping.
 Right now, I am quite far from making final mixes or mastering so I can wait a bit for the L2 to become available, either on Waves’ website or at Plugin Discounts, at $29.
 Right now, it is available at $69 which is too much.